Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 30 April 2025 06.24.45 UTC
+- WIB: Rabu, 30 April 2025 09.03.48 UTC
-- WITA: Rabu, 30 April 2025 07.24.45 UTC
+- WITA: Rabu, 30 April 2025 10.03.48 UTC
-- WIT: Rabu, 30 April 2025 08.24.45 UTC
+- WIT: Rabu, 30 April 2025 11.03.48 UTC

 Kutipan Inspiratif:
-"There are only two ways to live your life.
-One is as though nothing is a miracle.
-The other is as though everything is a miracle"
+"You're going to fail your way to success, you have nothing to be ashamed of so keep your head up.
+It’s much easier to come up with excuses of why you can't do it.
+If you do what is easy your life will be hard."

 Kategori: motivational